OXID-eSales/oxideshop-user-documentation/operation/coupon-series/coupon-series.rst

 A small green circle with a check mark at the beginning of the line in the list of coupon series symbolises an active coupon series.

-If the validity period doesn’t apply for coupon series, this icon won’t be displayed.
+If the validity period doesn’t apply to coupon series, this icon won’t be displayed.

 The coupon series thus is invalid and not active.

 The list displays the name of the coupon series, the discount granted, the validity period and a specified minimum purchase value.

 To search for coupon series, enter characters in the search field.
-The search starts as soon as Enter or the magnifying glass icon are clicked on.
+The search starts as soon as Enter or the magnifying glass icon is clicked.
 The column headers in the list are links.
 Clicking on them will sort the coupon series in ascending order by name, discount, validity, etc.

 Coupon series can be sorted in the list by active/not active, name, discount, valid from/until and minimum order sum by clicking on the respective column heading.
 The coupon series are thereby displayed in ascending order.